airbytehq/airbyte/airbyte-db/lib/README.md

 ```

 # Schema Dump
-- Once everything looks correct, run the `integrateMigration` method to:
+- The database schema is checked in to the codebase to ensure that we don't accidentally make any schema change.
-  - Update the schema dump in `resources/<db-name>_databases/schema_dump.txt`.
+- The schema dump can be done manually and automatically.
-  - Update the jOOQ-generated code in `src/main/java/io.airbyte.db.instance.<db-name>.jooq`.
+- To dump the schema manually, run the `dumpSchema` command, as mentioned above.
-  - Please remember to check in all the above changes in the schema dump.
+- The `<db-name>DatabaseMigratorTest` dumps the schema automatically for each database.
+Please remember to check in any change in the schema dump.

 # How to Run a Migration
 - Automatic.
 Migrations will be run automatically in the server.
 If you prefer to manually run the migration, change `RUN_DATABASE_MIGRATION_ON_STARTUP` to `false` in `.env`.